 Heat pumps are also highly efficient, making them an excellent choice for those looking to cut down on their monthly energy bills.
 In fact, it’s not uncommon to see a reduction in monthly heating costs of up to 50% when converting from an electric furnace to an all-electric air-source heat pump.
 Actual savings will vary widely depending on local climate, how old your current system is and electricity costs in your area.

 Longevity is also another major benefit of heat pumps, with many units now lasting 15-20 years.
-The quality of the compressor and amount of use it receives will of course play a major factor in how long a heat pump lasts, but many major manufacturers offer 5-10 year warranties on the major components.
+The quality of the compressor and amount of use it receives determines how long a heat pump lasts.
+However, many major manufacturers offer 5-10 year warranties on the major components.

 What to Look for in a Heat Pump